 Intellectual Property Right (IPR) enforcement requires the cooperation and close collaboration of multiple stakeholders to effectively combat IPR infringements in the physical and online environment.
-Adopting this multi-stakeholder approach that includes various actors in the IPR enforcement ecosystem, IP Key South-East Asia presents the IPR Enforcement Series 2021.
+Adopting this multi-stakeholder approach that includes various actors in the IPR enforcement ecosystem, IP Key South-East Asia presented the IPR Enforcement Series 2021.

-During the series of events being organised from 18-28 May 2021, we will invite IP judges and prosecutors to the ‘Colloquium on Effective Legal Remedies for the Enforcement of IP Rights in South-East Asia,’ online platforms, SMEs, and IPR owners to the ‘Webinar on the Protection and Enforcement of IPRs in Online Platforms in South-East Asia’ and IP and law enforcement authorities for the ‘Conference on Combatting Counterfeiting and Piracy in South-East Asia.’
+During the series of events being organised from 18-28 May 2021, we invited IP judges and prosecutors to the ‘Colloquium on Effective Legal Remedies for the Enforcement of IP Rights in South-East Asia,’ online platforms, SMEs, and IPR owners to the ‘Webinar on the Protection and Enforcement of IPRs in Online Platforms in South-East Asia’ and IP and law enforcement authorities for the ‘Conference on Combatting Counterfeiting and Piracy in South-East Asia.’

 Colloquium on Effective Legal Remedies for the Enforcement of IP Rights in South-East Asia | 18 May 2021

-This event includes presentations by the experts from the EU Observatory on Infringements of Intellectual Property Rights at the European Union Intellectual Property Office (EUIPO), to be followed by discussions among IP judges and prosecutors on the latest IPR issues.
-This platform for exchanges aims to raise awareness among SEA judges and prosecutors on the latest methods, jurisprudence, and developments related to the granting of legal remedies against IPR infringements in both physical and online environments.
+This event included presentations by the experts from the EU Observatory on Infringements of Intellectual Property Rights at the European Union Intellectual Property Office (EUIPO), to be followed by discussions among IP judges and prosecutors on the latest IPR issues.
+This platform for exchanges aimed to raise awareness among SEA judges and prosecutors on the latest methods, jurisprudence, and developments related to the granting of legal remedies against IPR infringements in both physical and online environments.

 Webinar on the Protection and Enforcement of IPRs in Online Platforms in South-East Asia | 25-26 May 2021